A reader wrote to me asking why small businesses fail. He wrote to me the following comment that I would like to address:

 There’s a lot to know as a business owner.

 I’ve often said that marketing is THE MOST important thing you need to understand, and although it is, you can’t neglect the other parts of business ownership.
-Accounting, and profit, is key.
+Accounting, and profit, are key.

 So what to do?